luwangg/primordial/README.md

+# Factoring A Number Into Primes

+I've done it!
+I've finally found a method of quickly factoring a number into composing primes, and I've implemented a version of it in Matlab.
+I'm taking it to my professors in a few hours to show them exactly what I've done, but otherwise, hopefully everyone can make use of it and improve security on the internet!

+Here is the method for factoring a number into prime factors:

+    x^4 * A^2 / 2 = a^2 + b^2 + ... + d^2 + r

+The important part of this equation is the 'r' part.
+I'm naming the left-hand side of the equation the 'primal'.
+You simply perform the following steps until you find a factor:

+    1. Calculate the Primal (the left hand side of the equation)
+    2. Calculate the square root of the primal and floor() it
+    3. Subtract the square of the floored root from the primal and test the remainder against the original value to see if it is a factor.
+    4. If not, jump to step 1 and repeat.

+This will return the composite factors (not necessarily primes) but you can recursively perform these steps to find all the primes.
+If a factor is not found by the time you reach a value less than 2, the original number is prime.

+The actual equation I came up with that led to this discovery is as follows:

+    x^4 * A^2 / 2 = a^2 + b^2 + ... + d^2 + (1/(sqrt(2)^n * x^7)) * cos(φ(x))

+where n is the number of prime factors.
+I have some Matlab code already uploaded, and I'm about to update my Go program now (apparently my professors need a 'working' solution in order to understand the implications, I mean, seriously!).

 # Primordials

 A primordial is a certain type of number that contains all the primes less than one half the number as approximate factors of it.
 Examples include 69, 1574, and 220085.
 The equations to calculate the primordial stem from another type of calculation I discovered that is used to calculate another prime from component